UC Santa Barbara Events Center: History of The Thunderdome

 The Thunderdome was built in 1979, originally under the name of Campus Events Center.
 Along with Harder Stadium, it has since become one of the most patronized venues at UC Santa Barbara.
-After a naming contest and vote among students and faculty (which included some tongue in cheek nominations such as "Yankee Stadium", the Jerry Brown Arena, the Corrugated Fortress), it was eventually given the generic name "Campus Events Center".
+After a naming contest and vote among students and faculty (which included some tongue-in-cheek nominations such as "Yankee Stadium", the Jerry Brown Arena, and the Corrugated Fortress), it was eventually given the generic name "Campus Events Center".
 Eventually, the name was unofficially shortened to the "ECen" (much like UCSB's University Center being called the "UCen").

 For basketball, the arena seats 5,000.
 One of the recent upgrades to the Thunderdome has been the replacement of bleachers with chairback seating which significantly improved the fan experience but did reduce capacity by about 600 seats.
 The floor of the Thunderdome was named by Bleacher Report as the 11th best court design in college basketball.

 Transformation into The Thunderdome

 At first, crowds were small, but with the hiring of Jerry Pimm in 1983, the UC Santa Barbara Gauchos men's basketball program began to experience greater success.
-As the size of crowds began to increase (often exceeding the stated capacity), the Events Center gained a reputation as one of the loudest and most hostile venues in college basketball, creating significant problems for opposing teams.
+As crowds began to increase (often exceeding the stated capacity), the Events Center gained a reputation as one of the loudest and most hostile venues in college basketball, creating significant problems for opposing teams.

 After UCSB (led by future Laker Brian Shaw) upset Jim Valvano's North Carolina State Wolfpack team by double digits in 1987 before a sellout crowd, the Events Center acquired the unofficial nickname "The Thunderdome".
 Credit has been given to the athletic director at that time, Stan Morrison, for having coined the nickname.
-Also many believe it was further reinforced from Valvano himself when he said in a postgame interview, "It was louder than thunder in there tonight."
+Also many believe it was further reinforced by Valvano himself when he said in a postgame interview, "It was louder than thunder in there tonight."